-The cumulative grade point index (also known as grade point average, or GPA) is computed by dividing the total number of quality points by the total number of quality hours.
+The cumulative grade point index (also known as GPA) is computed by dividing the total number of quality points by the total number of quality hours.
 The quality points for each course are obtained by multiplying the quality point value for each grade by the credits for that course: e.g., a grade of A in a three-credit course would earn 12 quality points (4 quality points x 3 credits).
-A minimum average of C, or a scholastic index of 20, in all work taken at the University of Delaware is required for the baccalaureate degree.
-Both term and cumulative indexes are calculated and reported to students after each grading period.
+A minimum average of C, or a scholastic index of 2.0, in all work taken at the University of Delaware is required for the baccalaureate degree.
+Both term and GPAs are calculated and reported to students after each grading period.